GuyShane/UnlockClient/README.md

 Clone the repo and run
 ```
 npm install
-npm run echo:start
 npm test
 ```
-echo:start starts a simple node WebSocket server on localhost:3456 for use with the tests
+This will start an echo WebSocket server on localhost:3456 and stop it once the tests are finished

 ### License
 [MIT](https://opensource.org/licenses/MIT)